linicole74/ButtonClicker/README.md

 To partner:

 Please look at the TODO in GlobalClicks.tsx.
-Also, for dev purposes, comment out all of the code in getData of HomeScreen.tsx and just return a blank string so it doesn't throw an error.
+Also, for dev purposes, comment out all of the code in getData of HomeScreen.tsx and just return a blank string so it doesn't throw an error, and comment out the supabase import.

 Database setup: